Yankees Vs. Angels Prediction, Odds, Pick

 The New York Yankees take on the Los Angeles Angels.
 Check out our MLB odds series for our Yankees Angels prediction and pick.

-Frankie Montas goes to the mound for the Yankees, while Jose Suarez takes the ball for the Angels.
+Jameson Taillon takes the bump for the Yankees, while Mike Mayers gets the call for the Angels.

-Frankie Montas has had a bumpy start to his career in New York.
-“Frankie the Yankee” has made four starts with his new team since being traded to the Yanks at the deadline.
-He gave up six runs in his first start on Aug.
-7 against the Cardinals.
-Then he settled down and allowed two runs in five innings to the Red Sox on Aug.
-13. Then he got shelled by the Blue Jays on Aug.
-18. He responded with a solid performance against the Mets on Aug.
-23, allowing just two runs in 5 2/3 innings.
-Will the pattern of alternating good and bad starts continue, or can Montas stack together consecutive good outings?
-The Yankees really need him to find a higher level of quality and consistency.
-Going against the Angels is a good proving ground for him.
+Jameson Taillon had a 2.30 ERA in the first week of June.
+By July 10, that ERA had risen to 4.01.
+Taillon was brilliant in the first two months of the season, and then got crushed in the third month.
+While he hasn’t regained his April-May level of performance in recent weeks, he has certainly stabilized his season and halted his downward slide.
+Over his last eight starts, Taillon has allowed more than three earned runs only once, and he has pitched at least six full innings in five of those eight appearances, which is a majority.
+Taillon is still giving up too many home runs.
+He avoided them in his excellent start to the season.
+He gave up eight homers in his first three months of the year, 13 in his last two.

-Jose Suarez has really turned on the jets the past month and a half.
-His ERA for the season was 5.60 on July 16.
-Now it is 4.19.
-Suarez has been outstanding in his last five starts, pitching 28 innings and allowing only six earned runs.
-That’s an ERA of under two runs.
-In these last five starts, Suarez has allowed just one home run and only five walks.
-He has struck out 26.
-Suarez has found a solution which is enabling him to be a lot more effective.
-He is also pitching deeper into games.
-He pitched more than five full innings only once through July 16.
-In his last five starts, he has pitched more than five innings four times.
-He is a much better pitcher now than he was a month and a half ago.
+One good trend for Taillon: From July 22 through Aug.
+8, a sequence of four starts, Taillon issued 12 walks.
+In his last three starts from Aug.
+14-25, Taillon hasn’t walked a single batter.

 Courtesy of FanDuel, here are the Yankees-Angels MLB odds.